 “Though it tarry, wait for it; because it will surely come, it will not tarry.” — Habakkuk 2:3

+We are reflecting on this part of our history today because we, too, are experiencing a delay.
 Today was the day we had planned to release The Underground—our new app uniting our million+ members to walk, talk, and solve problems together.
 It is ready.
 It is powerful.
 It is ours.
 But the Apple and Google Play stores are still finalizing their reviews.
+And so we pause—not in defeat, but in deep faithfulness.

 Our team has been working tirelessly.
 We’ve poured so much into building this tool.
 So yes, this delay frustrated us.
 But we trust the timing.
+Sometimes, God slows us down on purpose.
+To let us catch our breath.
+To feel what we’ve just walked through.
+To honor the healing already underway.
+To make space for the joy that’s rising.

+So today, we breathe.
+We give thanks.
+And we prepare.
 Because tomorrow, thousands of women will complete 10 weeks of Self-Care School, and all 10 badges earned will be available tomorrow as physical keepsakes in the GirlTrek store!
+This is a journey worth pausing to reflect on.
+And this weekend, many of us will walk in Juneteenth parades, wrapped in superhero blue.

 If you are near any of the cities below, please come out and represent: